-These elements also represent the reality of decaying buildings in Detroit, where the artist lived.
-The distance and physical barriers that separate the figures are symbolic of social tensions.
+The barren landscape, crumbling walls, and tangles of wire in Hughie Lee-Smith’s The Walls (1954) convey the intense feelings of alienation and anxiety that oppressed Americans during the 1950s in the wake of World War II and the threat of atomic destruction at the advent of the Cold War.
+These difficult conditions also describe Detroit’s decaying buildings, where the artist lived alongside many African Americans who were forced into such housing by the nation’s long history of economic and social discrimination.
+The distance and physical barriers that separate the figures in the composition are symbolic of social tensions.
 White male figures assume heroic poses atop the highest wall, signaling their dominance in a racially divided system.
-The central figure begins climbing walls that symbolize racism, while the isolation of the figure at far right reflects Lee-Smith’s own feelings of alienation as a Black man and as an artist.
-Colorful balloons drift skyward, revealing a sense of childlike innocence and symbolizing a vivid, albeit fragile, promise of hope.
+The central figure begins climbing walls that symbolize racism, while the isolation of the figure at the far right reflects Lee-Smith’s own feelings of alienation as a Black artist.
+Colorful balloons drift skyward, evincing a sense of childlike innocence and symbolizing a vivid, albeit fragile promise of hope.

 Hughie Lee Smith